urialon/urialon.github.io/_pages/about.md

 My research focuses on machine learning and deep learning approaches for modeling, predicting, improving, and generating source code, a field we call Programming Language Processing.

 I obtained a PhD in the department of Computer Science at the Technion, advised by [Prof. Eran Yahav](http://www.cs.technion.ac.il/~yahave/){:target="_blank"}.
-In addition, I hold a B.A. in Humanities.

 Previously, I served 7 years as an officer onboard a missile ship in the Israeli Navy.
-Later, I completed my BSc summa cum laude at the Computer Science Department at the Technion, as an alumnus of The Rothschild-Technion Scholars Program for Excellence.
-Between 2014-2016 I worked at Microsoft R&D center in Haifa, developing data security services for the cloud.
+Later, I completed my BSc _summa cum laude_ at the Computer Science Department at the Technion, as an alumnus of The Rothschild-Technion Scholars Program for Excellence.
+Between 2014-2016, I worked at Microsoft R&D center in Haifa, developing data security services for the cloud.
 Between June-September of 2018, I interned at Google New-York, researching neural models for speech recognition.

+In addition, I hold a B.A. in Humanities.

 I am happily married to Lee and father of Gur 🙂